 Considered to be one of the most versatile ingredients, eggs can be used in a variety of dishes – drizzled with creamy hollandaise sauce, lightly salted, as a garnish for pasta, and more.

-Unless you’re into fun experiments or you really craving a rubbery egg don’t ever attempt to cook whole eggs in a microwave.
+Unless you’re into fun experiments or you really crave a rubbery egg don’t ever attempt to cook whole eggs in a microwave.

 Now, sometimes they may not explode while they’re inside but they definitely will after you take them out.

-You see, pressure from steam tends to build up inside the steam-trapping shell, turning them into a highly explosive food item.
+You see, pressure from steam tends to build up inside the steam-trapping shell, turning it into a highly explosive food item.

 Read Also: How To Peel An Egg Without The Shell Sticking? – Works Every Time!